soraxas/firmware/README.md

 - Uncategorized commands:
   - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
   - `break` will end playback of the current macro
-  - `printStatus` will "type" content of error status buffer (256 chars) on the keyboard.
-Mainly for debug purposes.
-  - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
   - `write <custom text>` will type rest of the string.
 Same as the plain text command.
 This is just easier to use with conditionals...
   - `startMouse/stopMouse` start/stop corresponding mouse action.
 E.g., `startMouse move left`
+  - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.
+- Status buffer
+  - `printStatus` will "type" content of error status buffer (256 or 1024 chars, depends on my mood) on the keyboard.
+Mainly for debug purposes.
+  - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
+  - `statsRuntime` will append information about runtime of current macro at the end of status buffer.
+The time is measured before the printing mechanism is initiated.
 - Delays:
   - `delayUntil <timeout>` sleeps the macro until timeout (in ms) is reached.
   - `delayUntilRelease` sleeps the macro until its activation key is released.
 Can be used to set action on key release.